Expenses

 Less than 12 hours, per hour

-Special Students (1-8 hours only), per hour
+Special Students per hour

 Undergraduate Audit, Wheaton student, per course